 If you’ve found this page, then you are looking to get started with looping.
-You’ve realised that you want to try offloading the responsibility for trying to manage your diabetes to an unemotional application that can make recommendations based on numbers and models, and not emotional responses to conditions.
+You’ve realised that you want build an unemotional system that can make recommendations and take action to adjust insulin delivery based on numbers and models, and not emotional responses to conditions.

 The details provided here are links to the various documentation and set-up guides along with my take on how easy it is to do.
 Whichever option you elect to take, there are many people willing to help you get running via the Gitter.im channels for these apps.
 This references both open loop (where the user has to interact with a pump to action the suggestion) and closed loop (where the algorithm speaks directly with the pump to adjust insulin levels).